 Don’t simply (and lazily) forward emails to your teammates and make them read the entire message – or even worse, the whole conversation thread.

-In recent years, more and more attachments, or reference material is shared with other services that either tie into email (e.g. Google Drive and GMail) or provide URL links to be included in the message, like Dropbox and countless others.
+In recent years, more and more attachments, or reference material is shared with other services that are either connected to email (e.g. Google Drive and GMail) or provide URL links to be included in the message, like Dropbox and many others.

 There are better ways to store and share files than sending them via email.

 Managing Your Email Inbox

 The amount of emails we receive in the workplace seems to be increasing daily.
 Because of this trend, more and more people struggle to keep up with email, or their inbox: The unread messages count on your email client just won’t go to zero.
 So how do you cope with the onslaught?
 Or, do you even have to?
 We will look into that.

 At the core of managing your email inbox is the idea of processing.
 That is the point of interaction with all new, incoming messages.
 Basically, every email in you inbox forces you to make a decision.
 The more emails, the more decisions you need to make – and that becomes tiring very quickly.

 Having a reliable and trusted way to process your emails and make these decision without too much energy spent, is what we are aiming for.

 Merlin Mann, who came up with "Inbox Zero", put it this way:

 Clearly, the problem of email overload is taking a toll on all our time, productivity, and sanity, mainly because most of us lack a cohesive system for processing our messages and converting them into appropriate actions as quickly as possible.